 BAC holds regular safety webinars in the evening for members to brush up the latest safety and health guidelines to stay safe at work.
 Presenters include IMI/IMTEF, industry and BAC experts on the selected topics.
 Click the links below to watch recordings of these life-saving trainings, or click here to watch all.

-Contact BAC International Safety and Health Manager Liliana Calderon with any suggestions on what trainings / refreshers you would like to see in the future.
+Contact BAC International Safety and Health Director Liliana Calderon with any suggestions on what trainings / refreshers you would like to see in the future.

 The BAC Difference: Training

 A major difference between a BAC craftworker and a non-union worker is our training.
 Safety is no different.
 During the first weeks of apprenticeship classes, our workers are OSHA 10 or 30 certified.
 Additional training – including asbestos training, lead abatement, and OSHA 500, 502, and 510 – is available for members, foremen, and union representatives as necessary / desired.

 Members are also taught while training in their crafts to perform the work in the safest, most ergonomically-friendly way.
 For contractors, this leads to projects done with minimal delays due to accidents, and lower costs for insurance and violation fees.

 Are you looking to grow your knowledge, or need a refresher for your certification?
 Click here to find out more about what trainings are currently available through the International Masonry Training and Education Fund.